A cold transfer refers to forwarding a caller to another phone number or SIP endpoint. Performing a cold transfer closes the caller's LiveKit session.

 Forward calls with an agent tool

-To use the Node.js example, you must install the @livekit/rtc-node package:
+To use the Node.js example, install the livekit-server-sdk package:

 Additional resources